Decay of Nambu-Goto Cosmic String Loops via Coupling to a Massive Kalb-Ramond Field: Radiation

-In the massless limit $M \rightarrow 0$, the expression for radiation \eqref{ExpressionFinal} coincides with one given in ref.~\cite{GarfinkleVachaspati}.
+In the massless limit $M \rightarrow 0$, the expression for radiation (\ref{ExpressionFinal}) coincides with one given in Ref.~\cite{GarfinkleVachaspati}.

-To understand how the efficiency of radiation $\Gamma$ depends on the loop length $\ell$, we need to perform the infinite sum in \eqref{ExpressionFinal}.
-To do so, we follow the approach described in \cite{RybakSousa}, namely, we calculate and sum numerically the first $100$ values of $\Gamma_n$ and approximate the rest of the sum by a power law function that appears as the best fit illustrated on the left panel of figure \ref{fig:i}.
-In that way, we obtain the full radiation efficiency $\Gamma$ for different values of $n_0$, shown on the right panel of figure \ref{fig:i}.
-The best-fit value for the case of $\alpha= \frac{\pi}{2}$ is given by $\Gamma(\ell) = \Gamma_0 \ell^{-0.985 \pm 0.001 }$, where $\Gamma_0 = (57 \pm 8) \frac{M}{4 \pi}$ and does not depend on the string loop length.
-Thus, rounding the value, one obtains that the string loop decays according to
+To understand how the efficiency of radiation, denoted as $\Gamma$, depends on the loop length $\ell$, we perform the infinite sum in (\ref{ExpressionFinal}).
+Following the approach described in \cite{RybakSousa}, we numerically calculate and sum the first non-trivial terms of $\Gamma_n$ and approximate the remaining sum with a power-law function, as illustrated in figure \ref{fig:1}.
+This provides us the full radiation efficiency $\Gamma$ for various values of $n_0$, as shown in the right panel of figure \ref{fig:1}.
+The best-fit value for the case of $\alpha = \frac{\pi}{2}$ is given by $\Gamma(\ell) \approx \Gamma_0 \left( \frac{M}{4 \pi} \right)^{-0.98} \ell^{-0.98}$, where $\Gamma_0 \approx 57 $.
+Rounding the value, we find that the string loop decays radiating the gauge field according to

-which means that the lifetime of the cuspless Abelian-Higgs loop is given by $\tau^* = \ell^2 / \Gamma_0$, i.e. the same proportionality obtained by the field-theory simulations in refs.~\cite{MatsunamiPogosianSaurabhVachaspati, HindmarshLizarragaUrioUrrestilla}.
+which means that the lifetime of the oscillating cuspless loop, described by the Nambu-Goto action and emitting massive gauge radiation through its coupling to the Kalb–Ramond field, is given by $\tau^* = \frac{ \ell^2 M }{ 8 \pi \Gamma_0} $, i.e. the same proportionality obtained by the field-theory simulations of oscillating cuspless loops with artificially prepared initial conditions, as reported in refs.~\cite{MatsunamiPogosianSaurabhVachaspati, HindmarshLizarragaUrioUrrestilla}.
+It is crucial to emphasize that the number of kinks on loops influences the value of $\Gamma_0$, while the proportionality $\tau^* \propto \ell^2$ remains constant.

-We must emphasize that the number of kinks on loops changes the value of $\Gamma_0$, but the proportionality $\tau^* \propto \ell^2$ remains the same.
-However, we anticipate that for more generic shapes of loops, the relation between the lifetime $\tau^*$ and length $\ell$ of the loop will be different, which was demonstrated in simulations for loops extracted directly from the string network evolution \cite{HindmarshLizarragaUrioUrrestilla}.
-Decay of other types of loops caused by massive radiation, and detailed comparison with field-theory simulations we leave for future investigation.